nf-core/tools/.github/CONTRIBUTING.md

 There is an automated CI check that runs when you open a pull-request to nf-core/tools that will fail if any code does not adhere to isort formatting.

 ### pre-commit hooks

-This repository comes with [pre-commit](https://pre-commit.com/) hooks for black and isort. pre-commit automatically runs code before a commit is checked into the git history.
-In this case black and isort.
-If all checks pass, the commit is made, if black or isort changed files, the user is informed and has to stage the changes and attempt the commit again.
+This repository comes with [pre-commit](https://pre-commit.com/) hooks for black, isort and Prettier. pre-commit automatically runs checks before a commit is committed into the git history.
+If all checks pass, the commit is made, if files are changed by the pre-commit hooks, the user is informed and has to stage the changes and attempt the commit again.

 You can use the pre-commit hooks if you like, but you don't have to.
 The CI on Github will run the same checks as the tools installed with pre-commit.
-If the pre-commit for black and isort pass, then the CI for black and isort will pass, too.
+If the pre-commit checks pass, then the same checks in the CI will pass, too.

 You can install the pre-commit hooks into the development environment by running the following command in the root directory of the repository.